marhano/cordova_plugin_faceme/DEVELOPERS.md

      ```
      plugman platform add --platform_name ios
      ```

+## 7. Modify plugin.xml:
+   - Open the plugin.xml file in VSCode.
+   - Find the `<feature>` tag and modify the Android project with an appropriate package name (e.g., inc.bastion.pluginname.PluginName).
+Ensure that the separator is a dot (".") for it to work correctly.

 ## 8. Create package.json file:
    - Generate a package.json file for your plugin project: